NixOS/rfcs/rfcs/0000-rfc-process.md

 At this point, the person submitting the RFC should find at least one "buddy" that will help him bring the RFC to reality.
-The goal is to improve the chances that the RFC is both desired and lilely to be implemented.
+The goal is to improve the chances that the RFC is both desired and likely to be implemented.

 Whomever merges the RFC should do the following: